modelop/modelop.github.io/Getting Started/Conform and Deploy a Model/index.md

 `fastscore schema infer library/scripts/xgboost_iris_inputs.jsons`

-This will return the following, which we should save as `xgboost_iris_input.avsc`:
+This will return the following, which we should save as `library/schemas/xgboost_iris_input.avsc`:
 ```
 {
     "fields": [